 2. Narrowly scoped security solutions in a fragmented security landscape are not capable of defending against attack vectors

-3. SIEMs have become unwieldy trying to address all types of security solutions
+3. Traditional SIEMs have become unwieldy trying to address all types of security solutions

 There’s already a category of solutions that helps combine and centralize the myriad of security solutions to look at everything in a broader scope: SIEMs.
-But, what was supposed to be a strength – the ability to combine various security tools and information to address threats – has become a weakness.
-SIEMs are trying to address too many use cases and as such have too many complicated features, knobs and dials to optimize to be easily usable.
-SIEMs are marketed as infinitely extensible and customizable – but that has now become a hindrance.
-They’re hard to operationalize and tune, due to the number of variables and features that are available.
-Taking months to stand up a SIEM solution and even longer to keep tuning and adding new rules is not efficient.
+But traditional SIEMs fundamentally kept the same approach and architecture as they went through massive scope creep.
+And in the process, what was supposed to be a strength – the flexibility and customizability – has become a hindrance.
+Traditional SIEMs that are today trying to address many use cases using their older approach just keep getting more bloated, with many complicated features, knobs and dials to optimize.
+SIEMs are marketed as infinitely extensible and customizable.
+But traditional SIEM tools are hard to operationalize and tune, due to the number of variables and features that are available.
+Taking months to stand up a traditional SIEM solution and even longer to keep tuning and adding new rules is no longer a viable option.

 In future posts, we’ll delve deeper into what defines an XDR, use cases, and more.
 Feel free to let us know if there’s a topic around XDR that you’d like discussed.